quanteda/tutorials.quanteda.io/content/basic-operations/corpus/corpus.markdown

 ---
 title: Construct a corpus
 weight: 10
-chapter: false
 draft: false
 ---

-Having shown how to read various text files, we turn to constructing a text corpus from these text data.
 You can create a corpus object in **quanteda** from various available sources:

 1. a `character` vector, consisting of one document per element; if the elements are named, these names will be used as document names.